liuchunlei0430/Matilda/README.md

 ## Output

-After training, Matilda will output the average accuracy before augmentation and after augmentation.
+After training, Matilda will output 1) the average accuracy before augmentation and after augmentation; 2) the simulated data; 3) the latent space for dimension reduction; 4) the joint markers.

 ## Reference
 Stephenson, E. et al. Single-cell multi-omics analysis of the immune response in COVID-19.
 Nat.
 Med.
 27, 904–916 (2021).